Welcome!

 • Theory-of-mind understanding and behaviour

-The second focus is on issues related to child witness testimony.
-Our research examines the veracity and accuracy of child witness reports for theirs and other’s behaviour.
+Dr. Talwar’s research also focuses on issues related to child witness testimony by examining the veracity and accuracy of child witness reports for their own and other’s behaviour.
 Our studies have included examination of the competency examination and children’s behaviour, children’s reports for repeated events, children’s reports of stressful events, and children’s reports for other’s transgressions.
 We also study adult’s perceptions and beliefs of child witness credibility as well as their ability to detect true and false reports.